 Learn about Irish diaspora in Cobh

 Emigration plays a huge role in the history of Ireland and nowhere like in Cobh it hits home what it must feel like, to leave family behind and face the unknown to make a living.

 The emigration museum in Cobh is suitable for all ages and is a great piece of living history.

 Get the gift of the gab kissing the Blarney stone

 One of the most famous localities in the whole of Ireland is Blarney, a small town in Co Cork famous for its impressive Blarney castle as its legendary stone.

 According to the legend, if you bend over backwards (literally) and kiss the stone, you will get ‘the gift of the gab’, meaning you will be exceptionally eloquent.

-Kissing the stone requires you to bend over across a tall tower and is unsuitable for young kids or people afraid of heights.
-However, it is still worth visiting the castle for its scenic ruins, grounds and the fabulous poison garden.
+It is also worth visiting the castle for its scenic ruins, grounds and the fabulous poison garden.